unibz-core/Scior-Dataset/README.md

 ## Hashes Register _CSV_ File

-For traceability, the OntCatOWL-Tester provides a function for generating a SHA256 hash of its generated files and of the files that originated them (for more information, click here–link to be created).
+For traceability, the OntCatOWL-Tester provides a function for generating a SHA256 hash of its generated files and of the files that originated them.
 The whole dataset contains a single _csv_ register file named `hash_sha256_register.csv`, containing four columns of data that are incremented every time the Tester creates new files.
 The columns are:

 - `file_name`: complete path of the file being hashed
 - `file_hash`: SHA256 hash of the file